-Our country is the world -- our countrymen are all mankind. -William Lloyd Garrison, abolitionist, journalist, and suffragist (12 Dec 1805-1879)
+Our country is the world -- our countrymen are all mankind. -William

 Our best to all the best Have a great holiday season!
 Brenda and Wally Kian and Dana And Picasso Hello Brenda Louise, et al!
 Thank you for the lovely, lovely Christmas card.
 I don't think I've seen one quite as charming.
 The violin and other music added to the sheer wonder of the scene.
 Fondestos from Lady Dar at a Grandmothers for Africa meeting and Christmas Lunch, to you, Brenda Louise, and Wally, Kian, Dana and Picasso!
 Stay well.
 Cheers, Patrizzio!